Is there a specific type of brain that has a drive to create, to innovate, and results in an entrepreneurial spirit?

-Meet the VAST mind.
-Trust me, you already know a VAST mind who has made your life better, you just don’t realize it.
+Meet the ADHD mind.
+Trust me, you already know someone with ADHD (or ADHD traits) who has made your life better, you just don’t realize it.

-Having a VAST mind means that you have a brain with unique wiring that can lead to creative thinking, adventurousness, courage, integrity, and perseverance.
+Having an ADHD brain means that you have a brain with unique wiring that can lead to creative thinking, adventurousness, courage, integrity, and perseverance.

 This results in a ‘variable response to stimuli’.
 Translation: we can be very passionate, focused and persistent when we are interested, but procrastinate or get easily distracted when we are bored.

-If you don’t have a VAST mind yourself, you definitely know and admire someone who does.
-VAST minds include: Pulitzer prize winners, Nobel prize winners, billionaires, doctors, lawyers, actors, trendsetters, entrepreneurs, inventors, and many others…..
+If you don’t have an ADHD mind yourself, you definitely know and admire someone who does.
+People with ADHD personalities include: Pulitzer prize winners, Nobel prize winners, billionaires, doctors, lawyers, actors, trendsetters, entrepreneurs, inventors, and many others…..

 There are many well known ADHD success stories, particularly in the business world.
 JetBlue founder David Neeleman credits his ADHD for his success.